 We recommend compiling a detailed financial overview, including:

-- Details of investments and savings
+- Details of any investments, pensions, and SIPPs

-- Property ownership and any outstanding mortgages
+- Property ownership details, including any outstanding mortgages — your home is likely your most valuable asset

-- Regular income and expenditure
+- Regular income sources (state pension, private pension, rental income) and monthly expenditure

 Discussing Wishes with Family

-- Your preferences for future care
+- Your preferences for future care — where you’d want to live, what level of care you’d accept

 Considering Alternatives

-Alternative Arrangements | Description | Benefits |
+| Planning Tool | Description | Benefits |

-Joint Bank Accounts | Bank accounts held in the names of two or more individuals. | Allows for easy access and management of funds by multiple parties. |
+| Joint Bank Accounts | Bank accounts held in the names of two or more individuals. | Allows easy access to funds — but offers NO asset protection.
+The entire balance may be assessed for care fees, and on death the funds pass to the surviving account holder regardless of your will. |

 What to Do If You Suspect Asset Deprivation